Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Atmospheric scattering (cloud) characteristics

+at all wavelengths $\lambda$ and grains sizes $r_0$.
+Hence, to change the optical thickness from $\tau_\mathrm{cloud}=1$ at a given wavelength (as in Fig.\,\ref{fig_spec_AOD} at 1000\,nm) to $\tau_\mathrm{cloud}=10$ only involves increasing the number of particles by a factor of 10, all other parameters being unchanged.
+Obviously, reduction by an order of magnitude yields $\tau_\mathrm{cloud}=0.1$.

-Since $N_\mathrm{p}$ is a spectrally independent variable, the relative change in optical thickness due to a change in $N_\mathrm{p}$ is spectrally uniform.
-Nonetheless, the photopolarimetric signal has a nonlinear dependence on the optical thickness, giving rise to different spectral responses for changing $\tau_\mathrm{cloud}$ at constant $r_0$ and $\Delta z$ as seen in Fig.\,\ref{fig_uni_spec_scat}.
-Such a change is represented for each $r_0$ as we descend Fig.\,\ref{fig_uni_spec_scat} from an optical thickness $\tau_\mathrm{cloud}=0.1$ at 1000 nm in the top panel through $\tau_\mathrm{cloud}=1$ in the middle to $\tau_\mathrm{cloud}=11.63$ in the bottom panel.
+Since $N_r$ is spectrally independent, the relative change in optical thickness due to a change in $N_r$ is spectrally uniform.
+The resulting photopolarimetric signal, however, has a nonlinear dependence on the optical thickness.
+This photopolarimetric response to an increasing number of particles is illustrated for different values of $r_0$ as we descend Fig.\,\ref{fig_uni_spec_scat} from an optical thickness $\tau_\mathrm{cloud}=0.1$ at 1000\,nm (indicated by a diamond-shaped marker) in the top panel through $\tau_\mathrm{cloud}=1$ in the middle to $\tau_\mathrm{cloud}=10$ in the bottom panel.
+We focus in this section on $\lambda=1000\,$nm (diamond-shaped marker) in order to compare the effect of increasing optical thickness for all grain sizes. {For more clarity, we show in Fig.\,\ref{fig_1000_AOD} the changes in $I_\mathrm{da}$, $Q_\mathrm{da}$, and $p_\mathrm{da}$ at 1000\,nm as the cloud optical thickness increases from $\tau_\mathrm{cloud}=0.1$ through $\tau_\mathrm{cloud}=1$ to $\tau_\mathrm{cloud}=10$, for each of the different grain sizes considered in Fig.\,\ref{fig_uni_spec_scat}.}

-Comparing the disc-averaged intensity, $I_\mathrm{da}$, down the three panels of Fig.\,\ref{fig_uni_spec_scat} shows a decrease with increasing optical thickness for all grain sizes, as increasing amounts of the radiation emitted by the BD get reflected back by the scatterers.
-Consequently, the BD which appears nearly as bright as a black body at $\tau_\mathrm{cloud}=0.1$, becomes significantly darkened at $\tau_\mathrm{cloud}=11.63$.
+Comparing the disc-averaged intensity, $I_\mathrm{da}$, down the three panels of Fig.\,\ref{fig_uni_spec_scat} shows a successive decrease with increasing optical thickness for all grain sizes, as decreasing fractions of the radiation emitted by the BD get transmitted by the increasing number of scatterers.
+Consequently, the BD which appears bright at $\tau_\mathrm{cloud}=0.1$, becomes significantly fainter at $\tau_\mathrm{cloud}=10$.
+This is seen clearly in the top left panel of Fig.\,\ref{fig_1000_AOD}.

-It is interesting to note that the brightness $I_\mathrm{da}$ of the BD at 1000 nm depends more strongly on optical thickness than on grain size, as grains of all sizes appear to give rise to the same BD brightness at a given cloud optical depth.

-In the absence of scattering, blackbody radiation of the BD is completely unpolarized, as seen from the dotted lines in the panels representing $Q_\mathrm{da}$ and $p_\mathrm{da}$.
-It is clear from our discussion in Sec.\,\ref{sec_BD} that $U_\mathrm{da}$ vanishes for all cases in the reference frame ($\hat{\mathbf{p}}^0_\mathrm{h}$, $\hat{\mathbf{p}}^0_\mathrm{v}$) chosen in the viewing plane, and is hence not shown.
-As long as the optical thickness is large enough (it decreases asymptotically with wavelength after reaching a maximum at a size parameter $\xi=\frac{2\pi r}{\lambda}\sim1$), all grains cause some polarization of scattered light.
-In the bottom sub-panels representing the degree of polarization, the black line at $\lambda=1000\,$nm clearly shows that the smallest grains (corresponding to a size parameter $\xi=\frac{2\pi r}{\lambda}\ll1$) are most polarizing at all three optical thicknesses considered, demonstrating that the polarization efficiency is maximum in the Rayleigh scattering regime.